gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>StructuredAuthorization contains configuration settings for structured authorization to the kube-apiserver.
+<p>StructuredAuthorization contains configuration settings for structured authorization for the kube-apiserver.
 This field is only available for Kubernetes v1.30 or later.</p>
 </td>
 </tr>